-- Physical examination A yearly physical examination is required.
+• Physical examination - A yearly physical examination is required.
 The physical form must be completed by a physician and submitted to the coach prior to participation.
 The physical covers all sports for the entire year.
-The form will be kept on file in the activities office. - Parental Consent Form/NSAA Eligibility This form contains directory information on the student, provides for parent/guardian permission and responsibility, and also student consent to abide by rules and be responsible for school equipment - Emergency Medical Authorization Each athlete's parents/guardians shall complete an Emergency Medical Authorization form giving permission for treatment by a physician or hospital when the parents/guardians are not available.
+The form will be kept on file in the activities office.

+- Parental Consent Form/NSAA Eligibility This form contains directory information on the student, provides for parent/guardian permission and responsibility, and also student consent to abide by rules and be responsible for school equipment. - Emergency Medical Authorization Each athlete's parent/guardian shall complete an Emergency Medical Authorization form giving permission for treatment by a physician or hospital when the parent/guardian is not available.
 The form will be kept in the medical kit for availability at all practices and contests. - Mandatory Drug Testing for Students Involved in Extracurricular Activities